ncthbrt/reason-nact/README.md

 **let reason-nact = (node.js, reason, actors) ⇒ your µ services have never been so typed**\
 *your services have never been so µ*

+> Please Note: This wrapper is very alpha level.
+It is highly subject to change and is not yet recommended for any serious use.

 <!-- Badges -->